 The idea behind Freecycle is sound.
 It is an online forum where you give away unwanted items and not dump them in a landfill site.
-There are local Freecycles around the world – I’ve used one in Auckland, New Zealand.
+There are local Freecycles around the world.
+I tried the one in Auckland, New Zealand.

 In my case, I listed items I no longer need.
-People who want the items email their interest, arrange a meet up and the item is then given away.
+People who want the items email their interest, arrange a meet up and deal with the item.
 There’s an alternative approach where people who need things can ask for them.

 It sounds simple enough and I’ve used it to unclutter my garage before a house move, but I’ve run into problems with Freecycle, which make me question its value.